awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-byoi-attach.md

 # Attach a custom SageMaker image<a name="studio-byoi-attach"></a>

-To use a custom SageMaker image, you must attach a version of the image to your domain\.
+To use a custom SageMaker image, you must attach a version of the image to your domain or shared space\.
 When you attach an image version, it appears in the SageMaker Studio Launcher and is available in the **Select image** dropdown list, which users use to launch an activity or change the image used by a notebook\.

 To make a custom SageMaker image available to all users within a domain, you attach the image to the domain\.
+To make an image available to all users within a shared space, you can attach the image to the shared space\.
 To make an image available to a single user, you attach the image to the user's profile\.
 When you attach an image, SageMaker uses the latest image version by default\.
 You can also attach a specific image version\.
 After you attach the version, you can choose the version from the SageMaker Launcher or the image selector when you launch a notebook\.

 There is a limit to the number of image versions that can be attached at any given time\.
 After you reach the limit, you must detach a version in order to attach another version of the image\.

 The following sections demonstrate how to attach a custom SageMaker image to your domain using either the SageMaker console or the AWS CLI\.
+You can only attach a custom image to a share space using the AWS CLI\.

+## Attach the SageMaker image to a Domain<a name="studio-byoi-attach-domain"></a>

-## Attach the SageMaker image using the Console<a name="studio-byoi-attach-existing"></a>
+### Attach the SageMaker image using the Console<a name="studio-byoi-attach-existing"></a>

 This topic describes how you can attach an existing custom SageMaker image version to your domain using the SageMaker control panel\.
 You can also create a custom SageMaker image and image version, and then attach that version to your domain\.
 For the procedure to create an image and image version, see [Create a custom SageMaker image](studio-byoi-create.md)\.